junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 UDP send data #XSENDTO
 ======================

-The ``#XSENDTO`` command allows to send data over UDP.
+The ``#XSENDTO`` command allows you to send data over UDP.

 Set command
 -----------

-The set command allows to send data over UDP.
+The set command allows you to send data over UDP.

 Syntax
 ~~~~~~